 Stores selling used books are a dying breed.
 But if you have one nearby, see what your book collection would garner there.

-To find out how much you could get selling your books online, head to BookScouter’s website, which lists the going price on more than 35 websites.
+To find out how much you could get selling your books online, head to BookScouter’s website, which lists offers from more than 30 book buy-back programs.

 There’s no shortage of ways to sell old electronics.
-You can go through:
+To name a few, you can go through:

 How much you get and how you are paid will differ from site to site and program to program.
 So, get quotes from a few places.